dsllt/GitFav/README.md

 Website developed in Rockeseat's Stage 6 Explorer course.
 <br>
-The project aimed to develop a page where you can store your favorite profiles on Github by exploring the functionalities of the HTML tag <table>.
+The project aimed to develop a page where you can store your favorite profiles on Github by exploring the functionalities of the HTML tag table.

 ## 🚀 Tecnologies